risk-first/website/estimating/Hierarchies.md

 So the problem comes down to the fact that, on one hand, we want a nice classification of the eight or nine largest objects orbiting our sun, rather than a messy classification of hundreds.

+## Multiarchy

-A second problem with classification is that, unlike containment,
+A second problem with classification is that, unlike containment, you can classify things along many axes.
+For example, a cup might fit into the classifications "drinking receptacle", "kitchenware" and "Star-Wars memorabilia" all at the same time.

+Nevertheless, a lot of the power of _Interfaces_ in programming languages comes from being able to do this.

 Why is this?
 Why would we _want_ to just have a nice, small collection of things?